-Over the past year, we have made good progress towards our mid-term objective.
-By focusing on energy efficiency and reducing the proportion of pig iron used in our electric furnaces, the average carbon emissions intensity of our tubular operations has declined to 1.2 tons of CO_2 per ton of steel processed, which compares with the 1.4 tons of CO_2 per ton of steel processed in 2018 and 1.3 tons of CO_2 per ton of steel processed in 2020.
-These figures employ worldsteel methodology using local emission factors for purchased electricity.
+We have already made good progress towards this strategic objective.
+By focusing on energy efficiency and increasing the proportion of steel scrap used in our electric furnaces, the carbon emissions intensity of our tubular operations has declined to 1.17 tons of $CO_2$ equivalent per ton of steel processed.
+This compares with the 1.43 tons of $CO_2$ equivalent per ton of steel processed in 2018.
+Our emissions refer to the GHG Protocol, and have been reviewed by our external auditors.